Skip to main contentSkip to main content

 As an optometrist who has dedicated my career to specialty contact lenses, particularly ortho-k, I’ve seen firsthand how technology has transformed our ability to help patients see clearly without daytime glasses or contacts.
 Here in Fayetteville, I work with families from all over Cumberland County and the Fort Liberty area, and one of the most common questions I get is about the fitting process for our sleepSEE® lenses.
 It’s not as simple as a standard soft lens fitting, and for a very good reason.
 The key to success lies in a remarkable piece of technology called a corneal topographer.

 I often think of myself as a mapmaker of the eye.
 Before we can design a custom ortho-k lens, I need a detailed, precise map of the front surface of your eye, the cornea.
 That’s exactly what corneal topography gives us.
 It’s a digital blueprint that guides every decision we make.
 Without it, fitting an ortho-k lens would be like trying to navigate a complex trail system without a map—you might get close, but you’ll likely get lost.
-I remember a young patient from right here in Fayetteville whose previous ortho-k lenses from another practice were constantly decentering, causing blurry vision.
+Many parents remember a young patient from right here in Fayetteville whose previous ortho-k lenses from another practice were constantly decentering, causing blurry vision.
 A quick topography map revealed a slightly irregular corneal shape that had been missed.
 With that new, detailed information, we were able to design a new lens that fit perfectly, and he’s been seeing 20/20 ever since.
 It’s stories like that that remind me why this technology is so invaluable.

 So, what exactly is this technology?
 Imagine a satellite creating a detailed 3D map of a mountain range, showing every peak, valley, and slope.
 Corneal topography does something very similar for your eye.
 It’s a non-invasive imaging technique that creates a three-dimensional map of the surface curvature of your cornea.
 It’s a far cry from the early days of optometry, where we could only get a few measurement points of the cornea.
 Today, we can get thousands of data points in a matter of seconds!